Weak U.S. jobs spoil BOJ's hopes of immediate Fed help on yen

 “The BOJ doesn’t directly target yen moves, but their impact on the economy and prices is very important in its policy decisions,” said one source familiar with the BOJ’s thinking.

-The central bank held off on expanding stimulus at its last policy meeting in April despite cutting its price forecasts and pushing back the timing for hitting its 2 percent inflation target.

-The dollar fell below 107 yen on Monday following the employment data, off its 18-month low of 105.55 yen hit in May but still well below last year's levels above 120 yen.
-It recouped some losses to hover around 107.80 yen on Tuesday.
+On Monday, the dollar weakened to under 107 yen following the employment data, off its 18-month low of 105.55 yen hit in May but still well below last year’s levels above 120 yen.

 “It’s true sharp yen rises would hurt corporate profits, so in that sense it affects the BOJ’s policy decision,” the source added.